Tag: Climate change

 “The whole government is mobilized,” French President Emmanuel Macron told reporters on Monday.
 Public health warnings for heat have also been issued in Belgium, Italy, and Switzerland.

 Temperatures like that can kill, especially if you’re not used to them or have to work in them or both.
-(The utility of being … Read the rest
+(The utility of being used to them is very limited though.
+There are hard borders on how much heat the human body can handle.)

 What was that about melting again?
 From the tundra to the Himalayas: